Long-term care in a care home is very expensive, and can quickly erode your savings (including the equity in your property).

-These packages are not cheap, and are a last resort, whose main practical purpose is for couples, to protect the surviving partner from financial worries.
+These products are not cheap and are a last resort, the main practical purpose of which is for couples to protect the surviving partner from financial worries.

 A couple live in a house, which they own.
 They have modest pensions and perhaps £20,000 in investments.
 It becomes clear that one of them will need to go into care, but it is also clear that they may live for several years after doing so.
 The savings would soon be gone.
-To afford a nice care home, the house is sold and soon those savings start to get eaten.
+To afford a good care home, the house is sold and soon those savings start to be eroded.
 The surviving partner could easily spend a lot of their money looking after their partner.

 An immediate care product allows for an alternative process.

 The house is sold.
 Some of the money is used to buy the care package, and the rest is divided between savings and the purchase of a replacement home for the survivor - typically a flat.
-This means that the survivor can face the future on a financially even keel, without worrying about care fees.
+This means that the survivor can face the future on a financially stable basis, without worrying about care fees.